kubukoz/sup/microsite/docs/index.md

 Another design decision is that health is binary - a service is either healthy or not, and there's no "unknown" state.

-## Compatibility

-sup is cross-published for Scala 2.12 and 2.13.

-The core module has a dependency on cats-core 1.x and cats-effect 1.x.